 Deryk Beal, PhD, Reg.
 CASLPO, CCC-SLP

-Dr. Deryk Beal specializes in the study of paediatric communication and its disorders and heads up the CONNECT Lab.
-His research program aims to understand the neurobiology of communication and to develop and evaluate new treatments for childhood brain-based speech and language disorders.
-To accomplish these aims, the researchers use tools such as magnetic resonance imaging (MRI), electroencephalography (EEG), functional near infrared spectroscopy (fNRIS), transcranial electrical stimulation (tES) and transcranial magnetic stimulation (TMS).
+Dr. Deryk Beal specializes in the study of paediatric brain development and its disorders and is the principal investigator leading the CONNECT Lab.
+His research program aims to understand the neurobiology of developmental diversity and to innovate and evaluate new treatments for childhood brain-based disorders such as autism spectrum disorder, brain injury due to stroke or trauma, spinal cord injury and persistent pain.
+To accomplish these aims, researchers in the CONNECT Lab use tools such as magnetic resonance imaging (MRI), electroencephalography (EEG), transcranial electrical stimulation (tES) and transcranial magnetic stimulation (TMS).
 Dr. Beal partners with health-care practitioners, researchers, clients and their families for the purpose of accelerating our understanding of the best rehabilitation practices for the developing brain.
 Please see the CONNECT Lab research page for current and upcoming projects.

 Prospective postdoctoral fellows, PhD, and MSc trainees hoping to train with Dr. Beal should familiarize themselves with current CONNECT Lab projects and his published works (click on Publications) as well as the training program at the University of Toronto.
 Note that there are two application deadlines for doctoral and masters programs: February 1 and June 1.